Olympics-Swimming-Double gold joy for American men, Chinese women | Sports-Games

 Ukraine's Mykhailo Romanchuk took the bronze medal.
 Finke said he had to push hard when he saw Paltrinieri was clawing his way back towards the finish.

-"I noticed when I was about 10 meters out that he was catching a little ground and that was all the motivation I needed," said the American.
-Paltrinieri was the clear favorite last year before suffering from "mono," or mononucleosis, and its tiring effects.
+"I noticed when I was about 10 metres out that he was catching a little ground and that was all the motivation I needed," said the American.
+Paltrinieri was the clear favourite last year before suffering with "mono," or mononucleosis, and its tiring effects.

 "I didn't know how it would go, so being here on the podium, I wouldn't have bet a euro on it.
 I wouldn't have bet on it two weeks ago," he said.
 China's biggest gold medal hope Zhang delivered in style -- taking control from the outset as she set an Olympic record of 2:03.86 to improve on her silver from the 100m butterfly.

 Americans Regan Smith and Hali Flickinger took silver and bronze to win the country's first medals in the women's event since Sydney in 2000.
-Zhang was soon back in the water and medalling again as part of the victorious 4x200m Chinese teams, which left the Americans and highly-rated Australians trailing in their wake.
+Zhang was soon back in the water as part of the 4x200m team, which left the Americans and highly-rated Australians trailing in their wake in a race which saw all three medal winners swim under the world record time.

-Australia had been the fastest qualifiers, and with double Tokyo gold medal winner, Ariarne Titmus in their team were the heavy favorites to follow-up on their 4x100m gold.
-Zhang kept China in front on the penultimate leg before handing it over to Li Bingjie, who did well to hold off six-times gold medallist Katie Ledecky in the final meters as the United States had to settle for silver.
+Australia had been the fastest qualifiers, and with double Tokyo gold medal winner Ariarne Titmus in their ranks were the heavy favourites to follow-up on their 4x100m gold.
+Zhang kept China in front on the penultimate leg before handing over to Li Bingjie, who did well to hold off six-times gold medallist Katie Ledecky in the final metres as the United States had to settle for silver.

+While China celebrated, Australia were left to rue their decision to leave out teenager Mollie O’Callaghan, who was their second fastest swimmer behind Titmus in the heats.
+There was also criticism from some pundits of their rotation policy of fielding different teams in the heats and the final.

 In the men's 200m breaststroke, Arno Kamminga of the Netherlands led at the 150m turn and was inside world record time as he fought with Finland's Matti Mattsson.
 Stubbletly-Cook was third on the last turn, 1.2 seconds adrift of the lead, but then delivered an astonishing final lap to secure the country's fifth gold medal in the pool so far and the first for their men.